 (Central District of California).
 Represented Veeco Instruments in patent litigation with Asylum Research Corporation, involving atomic force microscopes.

-(Southern District of California).
-Represented Walmart, CVS, Walgreens, Target and Costco in litigation involving patents on automated prescription refill systems and methods.
+(Southern District of California; Western District of North Carolina; Eastern District of Texas).
+Represented Walmart, CVS, Walgreens, Target, Costco, Harris Teeter and HEB in litigation involving patents on automated prescription refill systems and methods.

 Semiconductor Energy Laboratory Co., Ltd. v.
 Toppoly Optoelectronics Corp.